Portfolio

 Newsletters

-Using platforms WordFly, DotDigital and MailChimp, I have created newsletters for: National Portrait Gallery, Bishopsgate Institute, YouTuber & podcaster Hannah Witton, St. Margaret’s House, Lemon House Theatre and Women’s Museum.
+Using platforms WordFly, DotDigital and MailChimp, I have created newsletters for: the National Portrait Gallery, Bishopsgate Institute, YouTuber & podcaster Hannah Witton, St. Margaret’s House, Lemon House Theatre and Women’s Museum.

 At Bishopsgate Institute, I led on the re-design of their newsletter and segmented these newsletters to relevant audiences, which led to the newsletters being the main source of revenue for the organisation’s courses.